-We maintain a multi-currency \$380.0 million Credit Facility which matures in February 2016 and is secured by substantially all of our investment portfolio assets (excluding the assets of SBIC Funds), under which we had \$211.5 million and \$145.0 million (including a \$35.5 million temporary draw) of debt outstanding with a weighted average interest rate of 3.00% and 3.49% as of December 31, 2012 and September 30, 2012, respectively.
+We maintain a multi-currency \$430.0 million Credit Facility which matures in February 2016 and is secured by substantially all of our investment portfolio assets (excluding the assets of our SBIC Funds), under which we had \$145.5 million (including a \$28.0 million temporary draw) and \$145.0 million (including a \$35.5 million temporary draw) of debt outstanding with a weighted average interest rate of 3.33% and 3.49% as of September 30, 2013 and 2012, respectively.
 Pricing of borrowings under our current Credit Facility is set at 275 basis points over LIBOR.
-As of December 31, 2012 and September 30, 2012, we had \$168.5 million and \$235.0 million, respectively, available to us under our Credit Facility.
+As of September 30, 2013 and 2012, we had \$284.5 million and \$235.0 million, respectively, available to us under our Credit Facility.
 We believe that our capital resources will provide us with the flexibility to take advantage of market opportunities when they arise.
-In addition, any future additional debt capital we incur, to the extent it is available, may be issued at a higher cost and on less favorable terms and conditions than our current Credit Facility.
+Our use of leverage, as calculated under the asset coverage requirements of the 1940 Act, may generally range between 60% to 80% of our net assets.

-As of December 31, 2012 and September 30, 2012, SBIC LP had drawn \$150.0 million, with a weighted average interest rate of 3.70%, exclusive of 3.43% of upfront fees (4.04% inclusive of the upfront fees), and had no remaining borrowing capacity.
+As of September 30, 2013 and 2012, SBIC LP had drawn \$150.0 million in SBA debentures, with a weighted average interest rate of 3.70%, exclusive of 3.43% of upfront fees (4.04% inclusive of the upfront fees), and had no remaining borrowing capacity.
 SBA debentures offer competitive terms such as being non-recourse to us, a 10-year maturity, semi-annual interest payments, not requiring principal payments prior to maturity and may be prepaid at any time without penalty.
-The SBA debentures are secured by all the investment portfolio assets of SBIC LP and have a priority claim over such assets relative to other creditors.
+The SBA debentures are secured by all the investment portfolio assets of SBIC LP and have a priority claim over such assets relative to all other creditors.
 See "Regulation" for more information.